owasp-amass/docs/docs/open-asset-model/contact.md

 ## :material-email: Email Address

 !!!
 Danger "Email Requirement"
-    A full email 'address', formatted as a 'string', is required to map the related relationships.
+    A full email `address`, formatted as a `string`, is required to map the related relationships.

 ``` mermaid
 graph TD